petabyt/MSDOS/README.md

 # MSDOS
-MSDOS... emulated in your browser!
+Enjoy the nostalgia of MS-DOS... right in your browser!